access_time Estimated time to complete this course is 2 hours

 Within one business day of your registration, you will receive an email with the subject line “Welcome!
 Learning Awaits”.
 This email will have instructions on how to create your account in Bridge, Candid’s online learning platform, as well as a link to access your course.

 Users may need to enable pop-ups in order to view the course.
 We recommend using Firefox as your browser.
-Visit Bridge for more information on accessing courses, navigating through a course, and viewing its technical requirements.
+Visit these resources for more information on accessing courses, navigating through a course, and viewing its technical requirements.

 You will have access to the course for 90 days after enrollment.